datalogics/pdfrest-docs/content/index.md

 ---
 navigation: false
-title: pdfRest API Documentation | Cloud, Self-Hosted, Container
+title: pdfRest API Documentation
 description: Explore pdfRest API Documentation to integrate PDF processing into your projects.
+Get up and running quickly with Cloud, Self-Hosted on AWS, and Docker options.
+meta_title: pdfRest API Documentation | Cloud, Self-Hosted, Container
+meta_description: Explore pdfRest API Documentation to integrate PDF processing into your projects.
 Get up and running quickly with Cloud, Self-Hosted on AWS, and Docker options.
 ---

 ::hero-alt
 #title
 pdfRest API Documentation